CEC and its partners have just completed a new sustainable environmental education center to better serve the Whitewater Valley and beyond!

 In addition, with CEC as the “trailhead” for Indiana’s Bicentennial Legacy Conservation Area and Children of Indiana Nature Park, the building will be a launching point and orientation space for the thousands of students and visitors from across the state coming to CEC to learn about conservation and sustainability starting in 2016.
 This public/private partnership between CEC, Indiana Department of Natural Resources, Whitewater Valley Land Trust and Indiana Nature Conservancy is a keystone project of Indiana’s Bicentennial Celebration!

-The building has finally been completed and we are settling in!
-We would like to share our favorite personal touches of our new building!
+[The virutal tour] We would like to share our favorite personal touches of our new building!
 First we have our ash counter tops in the office area.
 The counter top is made of white ash from our very own property!
 The ash tree was taken down due to the damage caused by the emerald ash borer.
 The damage comes from Emerald Ash Borer larvae, as females lay their eggs under the bark of ash trees.
-The larvae eat their way out of the tree and leave a trail behind them, like this:
+The larvae eat their way out of the tree and leave a trail behind them, like the one in this picture!

 Other personal touches to the building include our beautiful handrail!
 This handrail was hand-made by one of our very own volunteer carpenter Charlie Probasco out of cherry wood.
+The Living Building Challenge encourages us to think about how to bring the outdoors indoors.
+Fantastic wooden features, such as this handrail makes this a reality!
 We are incredibly grateful for all of our volunteer carpenters whose work was irreplaceable in this endeavor!

 The Living Building Challenge (LBC) is a certification program that defines the most advanced measure of sustainability—providing a framework for design, construction and the symbiotic relationship between people and all aspects of the built environment.
 It is one of most rigorous performance standards in the industry.
 It requires net-zero for energy, waste and water by every project.